-There is no denying that ski is a very expensive hobby.
+There is no denying that ski is a costly hobby.
 And this is especially true in Switzerland, one of the most expensive countries in the world.
-First of all, you will have to spend a lot in order to get your ski equipment.
-But then, you will have to pay at each ski stations to use their ski lifts.
+First of all, you will have to spend a lot to get your ski equipment.
+But then, you will have to pay at each ski station to use their ski lifts.
 And this is not cheap as well.

-In this post, we are going to see 9 techniques that will help you ski for less in Switzerland.
+In this post, we are going to see nine techniques that will help you ski for less in Switzerland.
 If you know other tips, I would love to hear about them!

 1. Learn for free in some stations